-The risen Christ intercedes for us, to defend us from accusation and to give us help.
+The risen Christ intercedes for us, to defend us and to give us help.
 “He is able to save completely those who come to God through him, because he always lives to intercede for them” (Hebrews 7:25).
 “Because he himself suffered when he was tempted, he is able to help those who are being tempted” (Hebrews 2:18).
 Because he can sympathize with our weaknesses, we can be confident that he will give us the help we need in our struggles (Hebrews 4:15-16).

 The book of Hebrews calls him our high priest, who sacrificed himself for us and now lives to help us (Hebrews 2:17; 3:1).
-Since our sins are forgiven through his death, we can approach God with confidence (Hebrews 10:19).
+Since our sins have been forgiven through his death, we can approach God with confidence (Hebrews 10:19).
 “Since we have a great priest over the house of God,” we are encouraged: “let us draw near to God with a sincere heart in full assurance of faith” (verse 22).

 Jesus is our mediator, who resolves conflicts and brings us to God (1 Timothy 2:5).
-He ushers us into the throne room of heaven, assuring us that God will hear us with favor.
+He ushers us into the throne room of heaven, assuring us that God hears us with favor.
 This is part of the ongoing ministry of Jesus Christ.

 Jesus is also our Shepherd (John 10:11; Hebrews 13:20), implying that he loves, protects and provides for us.
 Peter brings similar images to mind when he calls Jesus “the Shepherd and Overseer of your souls” (1 Peter 2:25).
 Jesus watches over us.
 The book of Revelation tells us that we are shepherded by a Lamb, a gentle guide who sacrificed himself for us (Revelation 7:17).
 He will supply our needs, because he knows what they are.

 God assigned Jesus to be Head of the church (Ephesians 1:22; 4:15), and the church is to submit to his leadership in everything (Ephesians 5:24).
 He has supremacy over all things (Colossians 1:18; 2:10).
 Jesus already has all authority on heaven and earth (Matthew 28:18).
 God has seated him above every power and authority (Ephesians 1:20-22; Colossians 2:10).